Ashleigh Shelby Rosette

 Ashleigh Shelby Rosette, PhD

-Ashleigh Shelby Rosette, PhD is Senior Associate Dean and Professor of Management and Organizations at the Fuqua School of Business at Duke University.
+Ashleigh Shelby Rosette, PhD is Senior Associate Dean, James Vincent Professor of Leadership and Professor of Management and Organizations at the Fuqua School of Business at Duke University.

 She is one of the foremost leading scholars on research that resides at the intersection of leadership, gender, and race and one of the most decorated teachers at Duke University’s Fuqua School of Business.